LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![talker alias](media/talker-alias.png)

 The callsign will be displayed in the centre of the screen, and additional information will be displayed at the bottom of the screen.
-The additional information will default to the text "**DMR ID:**" followed by the stations **DMR ID number**.
+The additional information will default to the text "**DMR ID:**" followed by the station's **DMR ID number**.

 <div style="page-break-after: always; break-after: page;"></div>